jackzhaojin/career-blogs/LinkedIn2025/2025-06-12-agentic-ai-series-1-auth-and-cicd/2025-06-12-actual-blog.md

 The secret is not stored in `.env` or written to disk.
 It’s passed via **environment variable injection**, scoped tightly, and rotated using Azure's built-in secret expiration timers.
 Codex uses it to make secure API calls during validation steps, and yes, it works.
 I plan to share pull request examples where Codex self-verifies its own contributions.
 ![codex-config](codex-config.png)

 Is it perfect?
 No. But it's a huge leap toward secure, autonomous AI dev workflows.
+As of writing I have over 20 pull requests successfully merged. https://github.com/jackzhaojin/shadow-pivot-ai-agentv2/pulls

 # GitHub Action with OIDC for CI/CD